pypsa-meets-earth/pypsa-earth/README.md

 ```bash
 git checkout v0.6.0
 ```
 After checking out the tag, the model can be run as usual.
-Please make sure use the environment built for the respective version.
+Please make sure to use the environment built for the respective version.